A local's guide to Penrith with Olympian Jess Fox

 Penrith Whitewater, where I train daily is always a favourite for me.

-I can’t seem to stay away from water - I’ve also tried wakeboarding at the cables park which was super fun, but I was so sore for the next few days!
+I can’t seem to stay away from water - I’ve also tried wakeboarding at the Cables Wake Park which was super fun, but I was so sore for the next few days!

 When can we next see you compete?